-The benefits of networking are not only underestimated by professionals, but often they’re avoided completely.
+The benefits of Business Networking are not only underestimated, but often they’re avoided completely.

-Maybe not on purpose, but so many worthy professionals are missing out on countless business benefits – whether than be down to a lack of time, confidence or knowledge.
+Maybe not on purpose, but so many professionals are missing out on countless business opportunities by not meeting up with like minded individuals.
+Whether this is down to a lack of time, confidence or knowledge, but can you afford to ignore your Local Business Networking Group

 So, why did you click on this post?
 Perhaps you’re not entirely convinced yourself.
 Maybe you think networking is outdated, old-fashioned.
 Or maybe you think you might be able to get away with avoiding networking completely.
 We have LinkedIn, Twitter, and a ‘Contact Us’ page on our website.
 Why bother wasting all that time?